What Is a Personal Loan?

 • Other features: Not all lenders provide added features, but some may allow you to get a lower interest rate if you set up automatic payments or have an existing relationship with the bank.
 Others may offer forbearance options if you lose your job.

-Many personal lenders allow you to get prequalified with a rate offer before you officially apply.
-This process typically requires a soft credit check, which won't impact your credit score.
-This process can allow you to compare loan options side by side and pick the best fit for you.
+Many personal lenders allow you to get prequalified with a rate offer before you submit an application.
+This process typically requires a soft credit check, which won't impact your credit score, and can allow you to compare loan options side by side and pick the best fit for you.

 How to Qualify for a Personal Loan